fpaupier/cancerous_cells_scans_processing/README.md

 ### Steps

-1. Implement a pre-processing pipeline to extract the features from the patients' scans
+1. Implement a pre-processing pipeline to extract the features from the patients' scans [ongoing]
-2. Try different machine learning algorithms to compare prediction of estimated survival time against ground truth
+2. Try different machine learning algorithms to compare prediction of estimated survival time against ground truth [To Do]

-Current step is step 1.
 To run the tests units, cd to the petml directory and run pytest.

+---

+## Directory organization
+The project is currently divided into two code section :

+1. The *refactored_code* folder containing the last version of our extraction pipe and the associated lesion and patient class.
+A few tests units are implemented (not exhaustive) to check for the global sanity of the code.
+Use the code in this folder to compute features from a patients data set.

+2. The old, deprecated, un-tested and buggy jupyter notebooks used to process the data are stored in the *deprecated_code* directory.
+They are not removed yet because they sometimes provide some insights on the dicom tags in a patient scan.

+---

 ## Setting up a virtual environment
 *Guidelines adapted from the virtual env installation how-to for [TensorFlow](https://www.tensorflow.org/install/install_mac)*